Powermate vs Westinghouse

 Is Powermate a reliable generator brand?

-Powermate carries a Tier C reliability rating with a score of 57 out of 100.
-This places it well below brands with stronger track records.
-Buyers who need dependable performance, especially for emergency backup, may want to consider alternatives with higher reliability scores.
+Powermate receives a Tier C reliability rating with a score of 57 out of 100, which places it well below average.
+By comparison, Westinghouse earns a Tier A rating at 95 out of 100.
+Buyers who need a generator they can count on for regular or critical use may want to consider this gap carefully.

-How does Westinghouse compare to Powermate on value?
+How do Powermate and Westinghouse compare on value?